giamir/giamir.github.io/_posts/2017-04-23-what-is-react-fiber.md

 As you can see from the video, there are 2 different kind of updates going on in this demo.

-One that make the triangles narrow and wide which has to happen every 16ms (60 FPS) in order for the animation to look smooth and one that update the numbers contained inside every single dots which happen approximately every 1000ms.
+One that make the triangles narrow and wide which has to happen every 16ms (60 FPS) in order for the animation to look smooth and one that updates the numbers contained inside every single dots which happen approximately every 1000ms.

 This example is perfect for analysing a situation where we want to be able to assign different priorities to different types of updates.
 The *animation update* which make the triangles wide and narrow is more important than the *numbers* one.
-If the numbers are updated with some delay the user will probably do not even notice it.
-In the other hand if the animation start to dropping frame we would end up staring at a janky motion.
+If the numbers are updated with some delay the user will probably not even notice it.
+In the other hand if the animation starts to dropping frame we would end up staring at a janky motion.

-Let's use this example to check out how the `Fiber` reconciler works and how can split work in chunks.
+Let's use this example to check out how the `Fiber` reconciler works and how we can split work in chunks.

 ## A taste of React Fiber architecture